Lignin Industries materials for Polypropylene applications.

 FAQs

-Renol® is made from 100% biobased materials: lignin and biobased oils.
-When we supply Renol® as a masterbatch, we blend it with a carrier polymer (the plastic material our customer will blend our Renol® with).
-In most cases, the masterbatch is a 50/50 mix of Renol® and the carrier polymer.
-This means that the final masterbatch has 50% Renol®—and therefore 50% biobased content.
+• Renol® is made from 100% biobased materials: lignin and biobased oils.
+When we supply Renol® as a masterbatch, we blend it with a carrier polymer which is the plastic material our customer will use it with.
+In most cases the masterbatch is a 50/50 mix of Renol® and the carrier polymer.
+This means the masterbatch will have 50% bio content.

-No, Renol® pellets are primarily biobased, but they are not biodegradable according to EN standards.
-However, this is actually a benefit, as they are designed to be recyclable, contributing to a circular economy rather than breaking down into the environment.
+• No, Renol® pellets are primarily biobased, but they are not biodegradable according to EN standards.
+However, this is actually a benefit, as they are designed to be recyclable, contributing to a circular economy rather than being degraded.

-However, cradle-to-grave data can be provided through collaboration with the end user for a more complete view of the product’s life cycle.
+However, cradle-to-grave data can be achieved through collaboration with the end user to assess the usage and end-of-life phases.

 How to purchase?